TreyMBach/Personal-Portfolio/README.md

 # Trey Bach Portfolio

 ## Introduction
-Welcome to the repository for Trey Bach's professional portfolio website.
-This site is a showcase of Trey's projects, skills, and services as a web developer.
-Built with a modern design, it highlights Trey's ability to craft engaging digital experiences.
+Welcome to the repository for my professional portfolio website.
+This site is a showcase of my projects, skills, and services as a web developer.
+Built with a modern design, it highlights my ability to craft engaging digital experiences.

 ## Features
 - **Responsive Design**: Utilizes Bootstrap for a layout that adapts to screen sizes from mobile devices to desktop monitors.